msokolov/lux/doc/SETUP.md

    of their required dependencies.
 Please see THIRDPARTYLICENSES.md for a complete list.

 2. Start the server using the Windows batch file lux.bat, or the UNIX shell script lux.

-TODO --- edit below --
+You can just enter "./lux" or "./lux start" to start Lux, and "./lux stop" to stop it.

-3. The app server comes with a single core (that is a Lucene index) called collection1, a small demo search application and xquery evaluation window (querybox).
+3. The app server comes with a single core (that is a Lucene index) called collection1, and includes a small demo search application and xquery evaluation window (querybox).
 You can ensure that Lux is running properly by opening [http://localhost:8080/collection1/lux/index.xqy](http://localhost:8080/collection1/lux/query.xqy) in your browser; you should see the query box, and can experiment with evaluating XQuery interactively.
-There are no documents in the index as shipped.
+Note that there are no documents in the index as shipped.

 *** Load documents from ibiblio

+If you are just evaluating Lux and want to load some sample data, you may wish to select "load shakespeare (ibiblio)" from the top menu; this will retrieve a complete list of shakespeare plays hosted at ibiblio.org.
+Then if you click "load selected plays," the demo app retrieves the XML from ibiblio (using the EXPath http extension), chunks the plays into scenes, and loads them into the collection1 index.
+Note: you must have an active internet connection for this to work.

 *** run some sample queries